 In some cases, men can develop a chronic infection in the prostate that does not cause any noticeable symptoms.
 Men who experience this issue may be diagnosed during an evaluation for other urological conditions, such as an enlarged prostate or infertility.
 Many doctors often treat the infection with the same antibiotics used for chronic bacterial prostatitis.

 Symptoms of Prostatitis

-- Painful or difficult urination
+- Burning during or after urination

 - Blood in the urine

-Tests for Prostatitis
+Treatment for Prostatitis

-not done very often anymore, however may be recommended by your doctor for prolonged infections that are not responding to antibiotics.
+- Prostate massage – Not as common as it once was, this treatment option may be recommended by your doctor for prolonged infections that are not responding to antibiotics.

 - Dietary modifications such as reducing the intake of caffeine, spicy foods, carbonated drinks, citrus drinks, and alcohol may be recommended.